Mary Byrne (singer): 2012: "An Evening With Mary Byrne & Phil Coulter"

-Mary began a concert featuring her latest songs from the album with Phil Coulter at the INEC, Killarney and in the Royal Theatre, Castlebar in April 2012.
+Byrne began a concert featuring her latest songs from the album with Phil Coulter at the INEC, Killarney and in the Royal Theatre, Castlebar in April 2012.
 Initially, one night was planned for the acts to perform in the Olympia Theatre, Dublin on 8 May 2012.
 However, the public demand for tickets was so overwhelming, 5 extra nights were added, eventually resulting in a total of a 6 night residency leading up to 13 May 2012.
 Both Mary Byrne and Phil Coulter performed individually throughout the shows, but they also sang numerous duets.
 The shows were met with a number of standing ovations from the audience and an encore on each of the six nights.
-Despite the fact the concert was initially intended to showcase songs from "...with Love", Mary sang several songs from her début album "Mine and Yours" and other songs which did not appear on either album.
+Despite the fact the concert was initially intended to showcase songs from "...with Love", Byrne sang several songs from her début album "Mine and Yours" and other songs which did not appear on either album.

 Autobiography

 In November 2011, Byrne released an autobiography co-written by Eddie Rowley, entitled This Is My Life, named after the Shirley Bassey hit of the same name.
 The book was released by O'Brien Press in Ireland and was on the bestseller list for four weeks.
 During the same time, the book was also released in the United Kingdom.
 This Is My Life was met by good reviews, not only catering to fans of The X Factor but also regaling stories of a Dublin youth and an exhilarating list of experiences, and thus appealing to a wider audience.
 Amongst the stories which Byrne narrates throughout the book, she writes of a year which she spent on kibbutz Geva in Israel, travelling Europe whilst working for a Dublin factory, moving homes and even winning a car.
 The book contains several accounts of failed relationships, and Byrne admits to having a two-year relationship with a colleague.
 A darker side of the book looks at the deaths of Byrne's parents, and in particular, the heartache which Byrne experienced after the death of her mother, who suffered from suspected Alzheimer's disease.
-A first hand account is given of life on The X Factor both on stage and backstage through the eyes of a contestant, describing the difficulties which Mary experienced, her true opinions of other contestants and her stance on the judges.
+A first hand account is given of life on The X Factor both on stage and backstage through the eyes of a contestant, describing the difficulties Byrne experienced, her true opinions of other contestants and her stance on the judges.
 The book achieves in combining fifty years of a "salt of the earth" existence with a new-found life of fame, with both sides experienced by the same person.

 2013: Magic of the Musicals

-In March 2014 Mary recorded "Magic of the Musicals".
+In March 2014 Byrne recorded "Magic of the Musicals".
 This reflects her love of the timeless classics.
 Magic Of the Musicals contains eleven tracks including 'On The Street Where You Live', Cheek To Cheek', and 'Hello Young Lovers'.
-The album also includes Mary's first self-penned number, 'Midnight Dreamer'.
+The album also includes Byrne's first self-penned number, 'Midnight Dreamer'.